 The regret is more than just frustration over getting caught; it’s about regret that one’s heart and choices grieved their Creator and Savior.

-Repentance includes emotion like sorrow and regret, but it is not limited to them.
+Repentance includes emotions like sorrow and regret but not limited to them.
 Repentance also includes a change in behavior.
 A change in behavior begins with a change in thinking that then leads to a changed action.
 The first son (Matt.
 21:29).

 Jesus, John the Baptist, Peter, and Paul all taught about the necessity of repentance:

 - Jesus: “From that time Jesus began to preach, saying, ‘Repent, for the kingdom of heaven is at hand.'”
 (Matt.
 4:17)

 - John the Baptist: “Repent, for the kingdom of heaven is at hand.”
 (Matt.
 3:2)

 - Peter: “And Peter said to them, “Repent and be baptized every one of you in the name of Jesus Christ for the forgiveness of your sins, and you will receive the gift of the Holy Spirit.”
 (Acts 2:38)